 Surprisingly, Siamese cats are known for being one of the few cats that like water.
 While they lick themselves clean, your feline could still benefit from a bath every few weeks.
 It will help lessen oils on their skin and prevent their skin from drying out over time.

-8. The Warm Personality of a Flame Point Siamese
+The Flame Point Siamese Personality

 While most cats would instead be left alone to their cat nap, a Flame Siamese is very much the opposite.
 Like other Siamese cat personalities, the Flame Point is a social, friendly cat, and extroverted — even though some Siamese cats are considered mean.